francois-gm/go-kabk/2023-2024-go4-thesis-assignment/03a-css-grid-layout/README.md

 ## The *display* property: *Block* or *inline*?

-*Block* and *inline* are two types of basic layout behaviors for HTML tags.
+*Block* and *inline* are two value types of basic layout behaviors for HTML tags.

 A **block** element always starts on a new line, takes up the full available width of the parent (stretches out to the left and right as far as it can), and has a top and a bottom margin.
 A **`<div>`** is a block element, as well as most non-typography html elements and elements that are containers for typography (think of **`<p>`**).